(Updated: 8:12 am, Sunday, 8 February 2026 AEST).

 As a screenwriter, how should I approach ScriptPlanner?

 There are over a hundred fields and dozens of features in ScriptPlanner and yet they need not all be used.
-It's a little bit of a paradox that the less fields filled, the more poignant become the contents of those fields.
+It's a little bit of a paradox that the less fields filled, the more poignant become the contents of those fields that are filled.

 What is the history behind ScriptPlanner?